Dan-McElroy/Backendmondo/README.md

 Below are a number of issues which in a more fully fleshed-out product would be addressed, but were left unresolved in the interest of time and complexity.

 1. There is currently no authentication for any of the API methods, which is especially critical for those dealing with purchase products and cancelling subscriptions.
-2. The `PriceUSDWhenPurchased` and `TaxUSDWhenPurchased` fields in `ProductPurchases` should be made readonly, as they should never be altered after an entity is created.
+2. The `PriceUSDWhenPurchased` and `TaxUSDWhenPurchased` fields in `ProductPurchases` are readonly in code, but are not protected from modification in the database.
+3. Unit tests were written fairly late in the development process - I would usually prefer a test-driven approach, but did not fully lock down the design of the API before beginning implementation and so was not prepared to write tests until the functionality was already in place.